Trey Mancini Player Props: Cubs vs. Dodgers

 Dodgers Pitching Rankings

-- The Dodgers pitching staff ranks 23rd in the league with a collective 8.3 strikeouts per nine innings.
+- The 8.5 strikeouts per nine innings compiled by the Dodgers pitching staff ranks 21st in the league.

-- The Dodgers have the 13th-ranked team ERA among all MLB pitching staffs (4.09).
+- The Dodgers' 4.52 team ERA ranks 18th among all league pitching staffs.

-- Dodgers pitchers combine to rank 14th in baseball in home runs given up (21 total, 1.1 per game).
+- Dodgers pitchers combine to rank 20th in baseball in home runs allowed (26 total, 1.2 per game).

-- The Dodgers are sending Urias (3-1) to the mound for his fifth start of the season.
-He is 3-1 with a 1.90 ERA and 26 strikeouts in 23 2/3 innings pitched.
+- Kershaw makes the start for the Dodgers, his fifth of the season.
+He is 3-1 with a 2.52 ERA and 26 strikeouts in 25 2/3 innings pitched.

-- In his most recent time out on Sunday, the left-hander went 5 2/3 innings against the Chicago Cubs, allowing two earned runs while surrendering eight hits.
+- In his last appearance on Wednesday, the left-hander went seven scoreless innings against the New York Mets while surrendering three hits.

 © 2023 Data Skrive.
 All rights reserved.